Dave Pelz

-David T. Pelz is an American golf coach, known for his expertise and published writing on the art of the short game, particularly putting.
+David T. Pelz (October 8, 1939 – March 23, 2025) was an American golf coach, known for his expertise and published writing on the art of the short game, particularly putting.

 Pelz's Short Game Bible was a New York Times "national best-seller" in 1999.
-Eleven of Pelz's professional students have won a total of 21 Major golf championships.
+Eleven of Pelz's professional students have won a total of 21 major championships.
 Pelz was named by Golf Digest magazine as one of the 25 most influential instructors of the 20th Century.
-Pelz has been a regular editorial contributor to Golf Magazine since 1982 and produced and hosted "The Dave Pelz Scoring Game Show" on the Golf Channel from 1995 to 2005.
-Pelz continues his research and instruction at the Pelz Golf Institute in Spicewood, Texas.
-Current PGA Tour professional students include Phil Mickelson, Patrick Reed and Brendan Steele.
+He was a regular editorial contributor to Golf Magazine since 1982 and produced and hosted "The Dave Pelz Scoring Game Show" on the Golf Channel from 1995 to 2005.
+Pelz continued his research and instruction at the Pelz Golf Institute in Spicewood, Texas.

 Biography

 Pelz attended Indiana University on a four-year golf scholarship where he majored in physics.
 He played, and lost to, Jack Nicklaus on 22 occasions.

 NASA

-In 1961, Pelz joined NASA, working at the Goddard Space Flight Center doing research on the upper atmospheres of the earth and other planets in the solar system.
+In 1961, Pelz joined NASA, working at the Goddard Space Flight Center doing research on the upper atmospheres of the Earth and other planets in the Solar System.
 Pelz became a senior scientist with responsibilities for several satellite programs, including Explorer.